Mimi Tong is a mid-career artist working across drawing and installation based in Sydney, Australia.

 Residency projects include the inaugural Spaced: Art out of Place biennial (2012), showcasing the 6 m long concertina folded drawing “View of Albany from Princess Royal Harbour Western Australia, c.
 December 2009‘ which was made in response to the IASKA socially engaged residency program (2009/10); Asialink/ OCAT Residency, Shenzhen China (2009) and Red Gate Gallery residency, Beijing China (2007).

 She is the recipient of Australia Council New Work Grants (2007 and 2004); The Freedman Foundation Travelling Art Scholarship (2006); NAVA NSW Artists Marketing Grant (2008); and was a finalist in the ABN AMRO Emerging Artist Award (2004 and 2008) and the Helen Lempriere Travelling Art Scholarship (2004, 2005 and 2006).

-Mimi Tong is a sessional lecturer at UNSW Art & Design and Faculty of Architecture, University of Sydney.
+Mimi Tong is a sessional lecturer in Faculty of Architecture, Design & Planning, University of Sydney.
 She completed a Masters of Visual Arts by Research at Sydney College of the Arts in 2004, and a Bachelor of Fine Arts Honours at the College of Fine Arts in 2000.